 Before you can have clients, you’ll need leads!
 Lead generation is the process of collecting potential clients for you to work with.
 While vital to the early success of your B2B sales, lead generation must be maintained and expanded as you scale up.

-Generating more leads can sometimes be an easier-said-than-done part of the process, which is why many businesses turn to tools that help them streamline the process.
+Generating more leads can sometimes be an easier-said-than-done part of the end to end sales process, which is why many businesses turn to tools that help them streamline the process.

 Here are a few ways businesses can improve their lead-generation process: